nhn/tui.grid/docs/en/tree.md

 * Depth: Represents the parent-child relationship between rows.
 It must have a minimum depth of 1.
 * Expand / Collapse Button: This feature is enabled for parent rows with children.
 You can choose to make the children visible or hidden.
-* Icon: Let's the users know whether the parent row has children or not.
+* Icon: Lets the users know whether the parent row has children or not.

 ![tree-column](https://user-images.githubusercontent.com/18183560/41633101-0bd39096-7478-11e8-814f-5acbd21ea7d5.png)